MewsSystems/fiscalizations/src/Germany/README.md

 -   Pipelines that run on both Windows and Linux operating systems.
 -   Cross platform (uses .NET Standard).

+## 📦 NuGet

+We have published the library as [Mews.Fiscalizations.Germany](https://www.nuget.org/packages/Mews.Fiscalizations.Germany/).

 ## 👀 Code Examples

 Listed below are some of the common examples.
 If you want to see more code examples, please check the [Tests](https://github.com/MewsSystems/fiscalizations/tree/master/src/Germany/Mews.Fiscalizations.Germany.Tests).